asmaatefomran/X_O_games/README.md

 # ❌⭕ X-O Games

 Welcome to the **X-O Games** repository!
-This is a simple and fun command-line implementation of the classic Tic-Tac-Toe (X-O) game written in C++.
+This is a simple and fun command-line implementation of the classic Tic-Tac-Toe (X-O) game, Pyramid X-O, and five in row written in C++.
 It's a great project for beginners to understand basic concepts like conditionals, loops, functions, and user interaction in C++.

 ---